 Waaree Energies Limited ("WEL”) is India’s largest manufacturer of solar PV modules with the largest aggregate installed capacity of 12 GW, as of June 30.
 WEL commenced operations in 2007 focusing on solar PV module manufacturing with an aim to provide quality, cost-effective sustainable energy solutions across markets, and aid in reducing carbon foot-print paving the way for sustainable energy thereby improving quality of life.

-The Share price band Waaree Energies IPO is set at ₹1,427 to ₹1,503 equity per share, with a minimum lot size of 9 shares.
+The Share price band Waaree Energies IPO is set at ₹1,427 to ₹1,503 per equity share, with a minimum lot size of 9 shares.
 Retail investors are required to invest a minimum of ₹13,527, while the minimum investment for High-Net-Worth Individuals (HNIs) is 15 lots (135 shares), amounting to ₹2,02,905.
+The Market Capitalisation of the Waaree Energies Limited at IPO price of ₹1503 per equity share will be ₹ 43,178.66 Crore.

 Axis Capital Limited, IIFL Securities Limited, Jefferies India Private Limited, Nomura Financial Advisory and Securities (India) Private Limited, SBI Capital Markets Limited, Intensive Fiscal Services Private Limited and ITI Capital Limited are the book-running lead manager while Link Intime India Private Limited is the registrar for the Issue.